John Pentland Mahaffy: Personal life

 Mahaffy's paternal ancestry could be traced back to the south of County Donegal, where his great-grandfather owned land.
 His grandfather and father were also Church of Ireland clergymen.

 In 1865, Mahaffy married Frances Letitia MacDougall (d.
 1908), by whom he had two daughters, Rachel Mary (d.
 1944) and Elsie (d.
 1926), and two sons, Arthur William (d.
 1919) and Robert Pentland (d.
 1943).
 He travelled widely, to destinations such as Egypt, Nubia, Greece and the United States of America.
 Despite his ordination as a clergyman, he was knighted in 1918, shortly before his death.

 His interests were not confined to academia: he shot and played cricket for Ireland, and claimed to know the pedigree of every racehorse in Ulster.
 He was also an expert fly fisherman.
-He was also instrumental in setting up a Georgian Society for the appreciation of Irish Georgian architecture; this functioned from 1908 to 1913.
+He was also instrumental in setting up The Georgian Society for the appreciation of Irish Georgian architecture; this functioned from 1908 to 1913.

 In 1889, with his friend James Edward Rogers Mahaffy published Sketches from a tour through Holland and Germany.

 The memory of many of Mahaffy's accomplishments was preserved thanks to the efforts of R. B. McDowell, who together with W. B. Stanford published Mahaffy: A Biography of an Anglo-Irishman (Routledge & Kegan Paul, 1971).